jinxo13/EnvoyReader/README.md

 # EnvoyReader
 Runs python containers to read a local Envoy system into InfluxDB.
-It also provides a web API that shows the current envoy data, using the paths:
-* /power/production
-* /power/inverter
-* /power/stream

 The data captured is:
 * Every second - total production, consumption, net for the house and each power phase